arturo-lang/arturo/README.md

 ### Manually

-> 💡  Arturo should compile practically everywhere: Windows, Linux, Mac OS.
+> 💡  Arturo should compile practically everywhere: Windows, Linux, BSD, Mac OS.
 If you encounter an issue, or your OS is not supported, drop me a line!

 #### Prerequisites